THE BEST AERO HELMET FOR ROAD CYCLISTS

 Before the aero helmet was created for road cyclists, helmets were mostly about saving your head.
 You found one that fit, had a lot of vents, was reasonably priced, in a color you liked and off you went.

-Now, a well-fitting aero helmet made for us roadies can not only help us stay safe, keep cool, look good, and all the rest, they can also help us go faster.
+Now, a well-fitting aero helmet made for us roadies can not only help us stay safe, keep cool, look good, and all the rest, but they can also help us go faster.
 The so-called aero road helmet, aero bike helmet or aero cycling helmet can save you nearly as much time for a lot less money than an aero wheelset or an aero frame, and for not much more than a good, regular road helmet that isn’t designed to improve aero performance.

 To be clear, I’m not talking about the funny looking, over-sized, no vent, pointy, full-on aero helmets that track cyclists and time trialists wear.
 I’m talking about a helmet made to provide better aerodynamic performance for road cycling enthusiasts like you and me, most that look and work pretty much like regular road helmets do, but are designed with improved aerodynamics to help you go nearly as fast as a pure aero helmet.